In a nutshell

 Table of Contents

-London markets on a map
+London Markets on a Map

-Well-known markets in London
+Famous Markets in London

 Borough Market

-Our tip: In the area around Borough Market there are some of the best fish restaurants in London.
-We can highly recommend Applebee’s.
-Super tasty and fair prices.
+Our tip: The area around Borough Market has some of the best fish restaurants in London.
+We can highly recommend Applebee’s – super tasty and fairly priced.

 Is Borough Market worth it?